SY Carola

 SY Carola is a steam yacht built in 1898.
 She is possibly the oldest seagoing yacht in the world despite being no longer operable and used as a museum exhibit in Irvine, Scotland.

 History

-Built at Scott & Sons Shipbuilding & Engineering Co. at Bowling, on the Clyde, Carola was built for personal use of the Scott family, up until 1959 when her owners sold her to a private owner.
-In 1964, she was then sold to a private owner, before being purchased in 1981 by a Sussex firm and used for corporate hospitality.
+Built at Scott & Sons Shipbuilding & Engineering Co. at Bowling, on the Clyde, Carola was built for personal use of the Scott family, up until 1959 when the family sold her to a private owner.
+In 1964, she sold to another private owner, before being purchased in 1981 by a Sussex firm and used for corporate hospitality.
 She was sold to Plysosene of Southwater, Sussex, and extensively refitted for use as a promotional and corporate hospitality vessel. in 1994, she was then taken to the Scottish Maritime Museum to be a museum exhibit where she has resided ever since.
 In 2020, according to The Herald, a 3D model of the Carola is available on the Sketchfab marketplace and can be viewed on the museum's official website.